heferav/civic-demo6-posts/README.md

-# Lichfield Civic Society (HTML5 upgrade) -- beta testing site
+# Lichfield Civic Society website (HTML5 upgrade), beta testing site

 If you are looking for the official Lichfield Civic Society website [then follow this link]((http://www.lichfieldcivicsociety.org.uk/main.htm)